1/1st Btn 1914-1919

 Remembering The Cambs

-If you are looking to get in contact then please email us at email@example.com or come and see us at one of our numerous talks or family history events.
+If you are looking to get in contact then please email us at firstname.lastname@example.org or fill in the Contact Form or you are welcome to come and see us at one of our numerous talks or family history events.

 Over the years we have given numerous talks and presentations on the Cambridgeshires to a wide range of groups and organisations.
 Our talks are usually individually tailored and include many examples and stories of the local men from the specific area the talk is being given.
 The talks all include a detailed PowerPoint presentation and are accompanied by a good selection of relevant images.
 The list of available talks include: